chainguard-dev/edu/content/chainguard/chainguard-images/reference/python/overview.md

 ## Get It!

-We have two images available: a `python:dev-latest` variant that contains `pip` and a shell, and a minimal runtime image that just contains python itself.
+We have two images available: a `python:latest-dev` variant that contains `pip` and a shell, and a minimal runtime image that just contains python itself.

 These images are available on `cgr.dev`:

 ```
 docker pull cgr.dev/chainguard/python:latest
-docker pull cgr.dev/chainguard/python:dev-latest
+docker pull cgr.dev/chainguard/python:latest-dev
 ```

 ## Usage